OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 In the case where the first value is greater than the second, the algorithm takes the right branch.

-Figure <ODSAref "Decision" /> shows the decision tree that models Sort Insertion on three input values.
+Figure :num:`Figure #Dectree` shows the decision tree that models Sort Insertion on three input values.
 The first input value is labeled X, the second Y, and the third Z.
 They are initially stored in positions 0, 1, and 2, respectively,